Office of the Director

 Click here to find out how you can contact library staff for assistance or to request a class or consultation.

-Library Technology led by Luke Rosenberger, M.L.I.S., manages the library’s computer systems, Web site, and technical infrastructure.
+Library Technology, led by Eric Willman, manages the library’s computer systems, Web site, and technical infrastructure.
 Division staff also consult on issues related to scholarly communication.

 The Web Team is responsible for design, development, and maintenance of all Health Science Center Libraries web sites, the staff intranet, and the web portions of the Digital Archive.
 The Web Team also offers usability consulting services to other departments on campus.

-The Systems section, led by Eric Willman, M.S.I.S., is responsible for the library computer systems including library servers, software, hardware and peripherals for the public and staff, and for printing services.
+Library Systems is responsible for the library computer systems including library servers, software, hardware and peripherals for the public and staff, and for printing services.
 Library Systems staff install application software and maintain operating systems; assist library users with computer equipment and software; and are also responsible for the proper licensing of library software.
 Systems staff provide technical support to the public who are accessing library services from outside the library.

 Special Collections, led by Anne Comeaux, M.L.S., CRM, is responsible for the University Archives, the P.I.
 Nixon Medical Historical Library, and the UT Health Science Center’s records management program.
 The University Archives houses important historical records for the university as well as manuscript collections and photographs documenting the history of medicine in San Antonio.
 The P.I.
 Nixon Medical Historical Library has nearly 5,000 books on the history of the health sciences.
 The records management program updates the Health Science Center Records Retention Schedule (RRS) and trains staff in records management practices.
 Records Management Representatives appointed in each department work with the library to protect vital records and to ensure the timely disposition of records based on the retention periods designated in the RRS.